xtuml/bridgepoint/doc-bridgepoint/notes/9029_fix_unit_test_build_int.md

 1. Abstract
 -----------
 The unit tests for BridgePoint were moved from the bridgepoint repository into their own repository named, bptest, per [[2.2]](#2.2).
-This caused the unit test projects to no longer build due to relative paths to the Java model compiler contained in the bridgepoint repository.
+This caused the unit test projects to no longer build due to the use of relative paths to the Java model compiler contained in the bridgepoint repository.

 2. Document References
 ----------------------